-Firearms can be a very dangerous tool in the hands of the wrong person.
-Every state has their own gun laws and regulations.
-For the state of Georgia, the laws are pretty straight forward and easy to abide by.
+A firearm can be a very dangerous tool in the hands of the wrong person.
+Every state has its own gun laws and regulations.
+For the state of Georgia, the laws are pretty straightforward and easy to abide by.
 Before you get charged for unlawful gun possession, you want to make sure that you are aware of and understand the laws of your state.

 Purchasing and Possessing Firearms